ShadowNode/shadownode.github.io/content/home/commands.md

 ``/page <next | prev | number>`` This command is used by a few plugins that send messages with multiple pages.
 For example if you run `/banneditems` it will most likely return you a message that at the bottom say `1/9`, this means it has 9 pages, and you can rotate through those page using this command!
 **Note: On servers like vanilla this command does not exist!**

-``/server <name>`` This command will put you on the server you specify. **Note: This only works for 1.12 clients/servers.
-You still need that version/modpack** You can also run ``/name`` replacing name with the server name for the same effect!

-``/xu_powersharing <player>`` This command will allow you to share GP with others members in your team if you group up. **To use this effectively both sides have to use the command**.